 Tours and presentations

 We are happy to have visitors and to visit groups in the area and give talks about K-State cancer research and our efforts to advance it.
 Community groups interested in a tour/presentation should call 785-532-6705 or email Marcia to make arrangements.
+View photos of a high school group tour (on Facebook, but an account is not necessary to see the photos).

 Cancer education presentations